dimonlev/simple-lambda-telegram-bot/README.md

-# Simple telegram bott, deployed with serverless with AWS Lamda
+# Simple telegram bot.
+Could be deployed with serverless and AWS Lamda

 ### How to set Webhook: